microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/applicationsegment.md

 ---
 title: "applicationSegment resource type"
-description: "Represents applicationsegment object when publishing an on-premises wildcard application with Azure AD Application Proxy." ms.localizationpriority: medium
+description: "An abstract type that exposes properties used to configure segment configurations that are allowed for an on-premises wildcard application that's published through Azure AD Application Proxy." ms.localizationpriority: medium
 author: "dhruvinshah"
 ms.prod: "applications"